 This may not work for all children, but having a plan your child understands will help.

 Talk to your child and encourage them to talk back

 Talk calmly and quietly to your child, and acknowledge their feelings.
-Let the child know that you understand what they’re going through.
+Let the child know that you you care and you will try to understand what they’re going through.
 Doing this will help your child feel heard.

 Get down on your child’s level and make eye contact.
 In a calm voice, say to your child, “I know you’re disappointed that you didn’t get the toy you wanted.”

 Then, encourage your child to express their feelings.
 Ask them to rate their anger or disappointment on a scale of 1 to 10, with 10 being the highest.

 This will give you an idea of the problem’s seriousness without asking them to go through the emotion again.

 Distract your child

 For younger kids, distraction may work.
 Interrupting the behavior redirects your child’s attention to something else.